amirhnajafiz/2pc/README.md

 Calculate the system's performance when sending a request.

+### PrintLogs

+Accept a target and prints its logs.

+### PrintDatastore

+Accept a target and prints its committed transactions.

 ### 2PC

 In order to process a transaction, the client reads transactions from a `csv` file.
 For each transaction, the client triggers an inter-shard or cross-shard procedure based on the clusters that are needed in processing the transaction.